 - making satisfactory progress towards completing the course

 - meeting the requirements to maintain enrolment.

-You are considered actively working towards an approved diploma level qualification if you can satisfy all of the above and one of the following:
+You can be counted towards meeting the diploma level qualification requirements if you can satisfy all of the above and one of the following:

 - hold an approved certificate III level qualification OR